capriosa/vuepress-deploy/README.md

 ## Local Development

-To try it out locally, clone this repo and generate a static site
+To try it out locally, clone this repo and generate a static site.

 ```bash{3}
 git clone https://github.com/capriosa/vuepress-deploy